IBM/qfa/README.md

 # QFA
 QFA, or quantile-frequency analysis, is a nonlinear spectral analysis method for time-series data [1][2].
 Based on quantile periodograms computed from trigonometric quantile regression, QFA, together with its extension called short-time QFA (STQFA), is able to provide a richer view of time-series data than traditional power spectra and spectrograms.

-This repo contains an installable R package qfa_1.2.tar.gz and the associated manual qfa_1.2.pdf.
+This repo contains an installable R package qfa_x.x.tar.gz and the associated manual qfa_x.x.pdf.

 This repo contains an R code (qfa_fpca_code.txt) for functional principal component analysis (FPCA) of quantile periodograms, and classification of time series using LDA, QDA, and SVM based on QFA-FPCA features [3]